Python-Monthly/pythonmonthly.github.io/content/2016_10_16_how-to-create-a-blog-post.md

-Title: How to create a blog post
+Title: How to Create a Blog Post
 Date: 2016-10-16 10:28
 Modified:
 Author: Steve Gregg